timsuchanek/prisma2-example/docs/photon/api.md

 Your `Photon` instance can then be imported from `node_modules/@generated`.

-Assume you have the following simple datamodel:
+Assume you have the following datamodel:

 ```groovy
 model User {